lostangerinos/travisci_demo/README.md

 - First, clone or download this repository onto your computer
 - Go on your favorite editor (like Visual Studio Code) and open the root folder of the project
-- run the command: npm install
+- run the command: **npm install**
-- run command: webdriver-manager update
+- run command: **webdriver-manager update**

 How to run Unit tests:

-- run the command: npm test or ng test
+- run the command: **npm test** or **ng test**

 ![unit tests](https://github.com/lostangerinos/travisci_demo/blob/master/documentation/unit_tests.png)

 How to run E2E tests :

 With webdriver(visual support):
-- run: npm start
+- run: **npm start**
-- run: protractor (path to (project root)/src/e2e/files/protractor.conf.js).
+- run: **protractor (path to (project root)/src/e2e/files/protractor.conf.js)**.
 Note: You may have to open a new window of your editor to do this as you need to leave the application running through the previous command.
-For example, if you open the folder e2e under (project root)/src/e2e, you run the command: protractor files/protractor.conf.js
+For example, if you open the folder e2e under (project root)/src/e2e, you run the command: **protractor files/protractor.conf.js**
 - You will see a window open, and this window will navigate to localhost:4200, where the application is hosted and will run the tests directly against the compiled application.
 - the e2e tests written so far are in the file: (project root)/src/e2e/files/src/ang-spec.e2e-spec.ts

 ![e2e manual](https://github.com/lostangerinos/travisci_demo/blob/master/documentation/e2e_manual.png)

 No webdriver:
-- run the command: npm run e2e
+- run the command: **npm run e2e**

 ![e2e auto](https://github.com/lostangerinos/travisci_demo/blob/master/documentation/e2e_auto.png)

 How to Trigger Travis test builds (Automatic builds):

-(Note: you need Git or GitHub Desktop installed on your computer commit)
-- Commit something (this is the equivalent of a check-in in TFS), anything to this repository and Travis will run the unit tests and the e2e tests automatically
+- Push something (this is the equivalent of a check-in in TFS), anything to this repository and Travis will run the unit tests and the e2e tests automatically
+- Note: you need Git (command line version) or GitHub Desktop (UI version) installed on your computer to be able to commit.
+- The simplest way is via GitHub desktop.
+Download here: https://desktop.github.com/.
+- Details on how to commit and push: https://help.github.com/desktop/guides/contributing-to-projects/committing-and-reviewing-changes-to-your-project/
 - Go to: https://travis-ci.org/dashboard to monitor the progress of the tests (Log in using this GitHub account)